 Speaker Characteristics

-AI models are trained on diverse speech patterns, but some characteristics still affect accuracy:
+Models train on diverse speech but some traits still hit accuracy:

-• Accents: Modern models handle accents well, but very strong regional accents or non-native speech can introduce errors.
+- Accents: modern models handle them well, but very strong regional or non-native speech can introduce errors

-• Speech rate: Very fast speech or very slow speech reduces accuracy.
+- Speech rate: very fast or very slow drops accuracy

-• Clarity: Mumbling, slurring, or unclear pronunciation introduces errors.
+- Clarity: mumbling, slurring, or unclear pronunciation creates errors

 Vocabulary and Jargon

-AI models are trained on general language data.
-Technical terminology, industry jargon, brand names, and proper nouns often get transcribed incorrectly.
+Models train on general language.
+Technical terms, jargon, brand names, and proper nouns often transcribe wrong.

 Examples:

-Most transcription apps allow you to create custom vocabulary lists to improve accuracy for domain-specific terms.
-VidNotes allows manual editing of transcripts to correct these errors.
+Most apps let you create custom vocabulary lists for domain-specific terms.
+VidNotes lets you edit transcripts manually to fix these.

 Language

-Whisper supports 99+ languages, but accuracy varies by language.
-English, Spanish, French, German, and Mandarin have the highest accuracy because they are most represented in training data.
-Less common languages or dialects may have lower accuracy.
+Whisper supports 99+ languages but accuracy varies.
+English, Spanish, French, German, and Mandarin score highest because they're best represented in training.
+Less common languages or dialects can run lower.

 Video Length

-Longer videos do not inherently reduce accuracy, but they increase the probability of encountering challenging audio segments.
-A 60-minute video is more likely to contain background noise, audio drops, or unclear speech than a 5-minute video.
+Longer videos don't inherently hurt accuracy, but they raise the chance of running into challenging segments.
+A 60-minute video is more likely to have noise, drops, or unclear speech than a 5-minute video.

 Accuracy Comparison: VidNotes vs. Competitors

-VidNotes uses Whisper, which provides industry-leading accuracy at a significantly lower price than competitors.
-The combination of high accuracy, multilingual support, and timestamped transcripts makes it particularly effective for students and content creators.
+VidNotes uses Whisper, industry-leading accuracy at a much lower price than competitors.
+The mix of high accuracy, multilingual support, and timestamped transcripts makes it especially good for students and creators.

 When AI Transcription Is Good Enough